 You may be able to deduct some or all of your contributions to a traditional IRA.
 You may also be eligible for a tax credit equal to a percentage of your contribution.
 Amounts in your traditional IRA, including earnings, generally aren't taxed until distributed to you.
 IRAs can't be owned jointly.
 However, any amounts remaining in your IRA upon your death will be paid to your beneficiary or beneficiaries.

 Distributions from a traditional IRA are fully or partially taxable in the year of distribution.
 To determine if your IRA is taxable, see Is the Distribution from My Traditional, SEP or SIMPLE IRA Taxable?
 If you made only deductible contributions, distributions are fully taxable.
 Use Form 8606 to figure the taxable portion of withdrawals when the traditional IRA contains nondeductible contributions.

 A Roth IRA differs from a traditional IRA in several ways.
 Contributions to a Roth IRA aren't deductible (and you don't report the contributions on your tax return), but qualified distributions or distributions that are a return of contributions aren't subject to tax.
-In addition, you don't have to be under age 70½ to contribute to a Roth IRA.
 To be a Roth IRA, the account or annuity must be designated as a Roth IRA when it's set up.
 For more information on Roth IRA contributions, refer to Topic No. 309 and to determine if your Roth IRA is taxable, see Is the Distribution from My Roth Account Taxable?

 For additional information on the different types of IRAs, including information on contributions, distributions, as well as conversions from one type of IRA to another, refer to Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs) (PDF) and Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs) (PDF).